openharmony/docs/en/application-dev/reference/apis/js-apis-call.md

 formatPhoneNumber\(phoneNumber: string, options: NumberFormatOptions, callback: AsyncCallback<string\>\): void

-Formats a phone number based on the specified formatting options.
+Formats a phone number based on specified formatting options.
 This API uses an asynchronous callback to return the result.

 A formatted phone number is a standard numeric string, for example, 555 0100.